symfony/symfony-docs/performance.rst

     opcache.validate_timestamps=0

 After each deployment, you must empty and regenerate the cache of OPcache.
-Otherwise you won't see the updates made in the application.
+Otherwise you will not see the updates made in the application.
 Given that in PHP, the CLI and the web processes don't share the same OPcache, you cannot clear the web server OPcache by executing some command in your terminal.
 These are some of the possible solutions: